Youth Violence Prevention

 Research shows that schools can make a difference in preventing interpersonal teen violence.
 Our National Center on Safe Supportive Learning Environments produced this training toolkit on teenage dating abuse for instructional support personnel, such as guidance counselors, social workers, psychologists, nurses, and other professionals.

-International Youth Violence Prevention
+Youth Violence Prevention in the U.S. and Abroad

 The Latin American and Caribbean region is home to less than 8% of the world’s population, but its rates of crime and violence are some of the highest in the world, with 37% of all homicides.
 The Latin America and the Caribbean-Youth Violence Prevention project helps USAID and its partners successfully implement crime and violence prevention programming in the region.